Goody Case Study

 “As a result over 80 percent of Goody Card users are happy to share their personal information with their local retailers.
 It’s great for the businesses because it lets them build their customer base and easily communicate with them, and it’s great for the customers because they only get the offers they want to know about,” says Gorran.

-A vital component of the loyalty system are the in-store iPads that are provided to Goody’s retail partners.
-These are delivered set up and ready to go, so from the retailers’ perspective it is literally a plug-and play solution.
+A vital component of the loyalty system is the in-store iPads that are provided to Goody’s retail partners.
+These are delivered set up and ready to go, so from the retailers’ perspective, it is literally a plug-and-play solution.
 All an individual retailer has to do is put the iPad by their in-store register and then watch their customers collect their Goody points.